jaytimm/american-political-data-and-r/README.md

 American political data & R: some open source resources & methods
 -----------------------------------------------------------------

-Federal elections returns, ... a brief layman's guide to quantitative political perspectives & methods using R.

-A collection of political data resources.
-Many of the data collated here should be more easily & publicly accessible.
-It is not clear why they are not.

-Lots of help from the folks at ....
+A layman's guide to accessing, integrating, and exploring US political data from a heterogenous collection of open government resources, including presidential election returns (2008-2016 by congressional district), lawmaker biographies & political ideologies, and congressional district demographics.

+Data presented here have been collated from [The Daily Kos](), [CivilServiceUSA](), and the R packages [tidycensus]() & [Rvoteview]().

 -   [1 Lawmaker details](#1-Lawmaker-details)
 -   [2 Political Ideologies](#2-political-ideologies-and-congressional-composition)